 Traditionally, software development and IT operations functioned as separate entities.
 Developers focused on writing code while operations managed its deployment.
 This disjointed approach led to many challenges, including slow release cycles, finger-pointing between teams, and a general sense of frustration.

 The arrival of DevOps fundamentally changed the game.
-DevOps is a set of cultural practices and methodologies emphasizing collaboration, automation, and continuous delivery.
+DevOps combines automation, collaboration, and continuous delivery practices to improve software deployment and operational efficiency.
 It fosters a culture where developers and operations work together seamlessly, sharing ownership throughout the entire software lifecycle.

 DevOps in the Cloud